Heart Attacks Explained: Common and Less-Known Causes You Should Understand

 In this non -diabetic patient with a normal HbA1c, there are an average of 2 glucose excursions of blood glucose > 7.8 mmol/L per day related to carbohydrate intake, a pattern seen in many similar patients.

 In this programme, CGM serves as both a learning tool and a motivator, empowering you to take control of your food choices with immediate feedback.
+Our clinic also operates direct access CGM testing with a professional report.

 Most people do not consume sufficient protein for metabolic health.
 In this programme, we aim for: